 What You Should Do

-- Maintain a high index of suspicion for West Nile Viral disease, especially among the elderly and immuno-suppressed individuals who are at higher risk for the neuroinvasive disease.
+- Maintain a high index of suspicion for an arboviral disease, especially among the elderly and immuno-suppressed individuals who are at higher risk for the neuroinvasive disease.

 - Report (during peak adult mosquito season from June through October) suspected diagnosis of any patient you are attending with clinical diagnosis of: